Information for Authors

 Tables should be cited consecutively in the text.
 Every table must have a descriptive title and if numerical measurements are given, the units should be included in the column heading.
 Vertical rules should not be used.

 Video files.
-Acceptable formats for videos are Quicktime, MPEG, and Flash.
+Acceptable formats for videos are MP4, AVI, MOV, MPEG, and WMV.
 Keep videos short and the display window small to minimize the file size of the video.
 Supply caption information with the videos.
 Edit longer sequences into several small pieces with captions specific to each video sequence.

 Audio files.
 Please contact the editors regarding submission of such file types.